Assambra/Module-Shared/README.md

     </ul>
 	<br />
 	<h4>Sandbox scene</h4>
-	For the Sandbox Scene we use Free Assets from Unity Asset Store.
-We can not provide it here in the repository you need to download it from the Store and import it to the Project.
+	For the Sandbox Scene we use free assets from the Unity Asset Store and animations from Mixamo.com.
+We can not provide it here in the repository you need to download manually and import it to the Project.
+    <h5> Unity Asset Store</h5>
     <ul>
         <li>
             <a href="https://assetstore.unity.com/packages/3d/props/exterior/street-bench-656">Street Bench</a>